[Back to Dan West's Homepage]

 This is my great-aunt Ruth holding Petey.
 I took Petey to her nursing home

 and he was a big hit with everyone.
-He sat still while she petted him for an hour.
+He sat still while she petted him for an hour and was big hit with the other residents.

 Fat Bun and Petey in a blue-eyed conspiracy!